 Professor William Binchy, Regius Professor of Law, Trinity College, Dublin

-Professor Andrew Burrows, Barrister, Of the Middle Temple; Norton Rose Professor of Commercial Law, St Hugh’s College, University of Oxford
+Professor Andrew Burrows, Of the Middle Temple, Barrister; Norton Rose Professor of Commercial Law, St Hugh’s College, University of Oxford

-The Honourable Guido Calabresi, Judge, United States Court of Appeals (2nd Circuit); Sterling Professor of Law, Yale University
+The Hon Guido Calabresi, Judge, United States Court of Appeals (2nd Circuit); Sterling Professor of Law, Yale University

 Professor Anthony M Dugdale, Beachcroft Wansbroughs Professor of Law, University of Keele

 Professor Bruce Feldthusen, Professor and Dean of Law, Common Law Section, University of Ottawa

 Professor Peter Handford, Emeritus Professor, Law School, University of Western Australia

 Professor Michael A Jones, Professor of Common Law, University of Liverpool

-Professor Ian Kennedy, Professor of Medical Law and Ethics, Kings College, University of London
+Professor Emeritus Sir Ian Kennedy, Professor of Health Law, Ethics and Policy, Emeritus, Kings College, University of London

-The Honourable Gerard La Forest QC, Former Justice of the Supreme Court of Canada; Adjunct Professor of Law, University of New Brunswick
+The Hon Gerard La Forest QC, Former Justice of the Supreme Court of Canada; Distinguished Scholar in Residence, Faculty of Law, University of New Brunswick